 Apple’s latest industry changing move means saying goodbye to the headphone port you know and love—or does it?

 The problem they’re facing is their public relations team hasn’t focused on explaining the transition fully to customers.
 What most missed is that while the new iPhone does in fact remove the jack, it actually provides users with a higher quality audio source with more options.
 In addition, the new Bluetooth headphones are included in the box, for free.
-For those wanting to use their old headphones, good news, an auxiliary adapter is included in the box, for free as well.
+For those wanting to use their old headphones, good news, an auxiliary adapter is included in the box, also free of charge.

-The new advertisements need to be clear on this, although by Apple’s trend of communication, consumers will gradually find out through one another—instead of hearing it through marketing campaigns.
+The new advertisements need to be clear on this — although by Apple’s trend of communication, consumers will gradually find out through one another, likely via social or one of a million Mac-obsessed discussion boards.

-It’s vital that they do the research that calculates how severe this change will be for their consumer base, and cater their advertising and marketing campaigns of this new implementation based on how much this affects those consumers.
+However for any company that isn’t Apple, it’s vital to do the research to calculate the impact of this change for their consumer base, and cater their advertising and marketing campaigns of this new implementation based on how much this affects those consumers.
+And even Apple can’t sustain the “they’ll figure it out eventually” model forever.

-Here are a couple things I would’ve done differently to improve the launch process:
+Here are a couple things they could have done differently to improve the launch process:

 - Provide a better reason for the change to your consumer base.